-Andrew Sykes, Chief Executive Officer (CEO) of Habits at Work and professor at Kellogg Sales Institute
+- Andrew Sykes, CEO of Habits at Work & Professor at Kellogg Sales Institute

 Let's now move on to the fun stuff.
 In this chapter, you'll learn how to turn any moment (even the most mundane one) into an unforgettable story.